falkr/ttm4115/pages/unit-1-setup/teamwork-1.md

 ### Picture

 - Take a picture together.
-(Be creative --- a screenshot of your Teams window also works!)
 - Annotate the picture with your names.
 - Put the picture into your Team document.
 - Copy your picture also in the document "Team Pictures.pptx" on Teams.